§4 ch4: Selection of Placement Resource and Placement Options

 Attachment A: Locating the Non-Custodial Parent or Relative

 When a child(ren) enters out-of-home care, the whereabouts of one or both of the biological parents or relatives may be unknown.
-In order to achieve early permanency for the child(ren), a diligent search must be made to locate and maintain contact with both parents of the child(ren) or to locate relatives as a possible placement resource.
+In order to achieve early permanency for the child(ren), a diligent search must be made to locate and maintain contact with both parents of the child(ren) or to locate grandparents and/or other relatives as a possible placement resource.
 The law requires the fit non-offending or non-custodial parent to be given first consideration for placement, with some exceptions, as long as that parent is entitled to physical custody.
 Failure to locate parents timely can result in problems achieving permanency for the child(ren).
 A complete and diligent search must be thoroughly documented in the case narrative and on the CS-1 to verify that all reasonable efforts have been made to find the parent(s) or to locate relatives.

 If the non-offending or non-custodial parent cannot be located or is unable to have the child(ren) placed in their home, the worker should make reasonable efforts to first place the child(ren) with a grandparent during the first three (3) hours after custody.
 The worker should ask the parents, child, or caretaker for the names of grandparents and other relatives to begin a diligent search and complete a background check if placement becomes an option.